Beta Gamma Sigma: History

-In 1919 Beta Gamma Sigma was designated by the American Association of Collegiate Schools of Business (AACSB) as "the scholarship society" for students in commerce and business administration.
+In 1919, Beta Gamma Sigma was designated by the American Association of Collegiate Schools of Business (AACSB) as "the scholarship society" for students in commerce and business administration.
 Today, only AACSB schools are eligible to host chapters.

 On April 29, 1933, Beta Gamma Sigma merged with Gamma Epsilon Pi, a similar organization that had been formed to serve women.
 Gamma Epsilon Pi had been founded on March 26, 1918, also at the University of Illinois.
-Beta Gamma Sigma was older, by five years, and the Society retained its name.
+Beta Gamma Sigma was older, by five years, and the society retained its name.

+It joined the Association of College Honor Societies in 1937 and, after leaving, was readmitted in 1990.
+By 2012, it had 505 active chapters, 24 alumni clubs, 24,552 active members, and 677,352 total members.

+In 2020, Beta Gamma Sigma added new societal impact standards and practices, declaring that business can be a force for global good and have committed to incorporating the environmental, social, & governance (ESGs) criteria and the Sustainable Development Goals (SDGs) into their business operations and programming.

+Beta Gamma Sigma members reside in over 190 countries and there are more than fifty alumni chapters and networking groups located in major metropolitan areas and other regions worldwide.
+Alumni groups provide ongoing educational and networking opportunities for members in person and virtually.
+Its national headquarters are in St. Louis, Missouri.